 The King’s Road

-This is an ancient 100km highway over the Filefjell Mountains, and less challenging than some of the other trekking routes in Norway.
+The King’s Road, or Kongevegen, is an ancient 100km highway over the Filefjell Mountains, and less challenging than some of the other trekking routes in Norway.
 Dating back to 1793, it was the first route that people could use specifically for horses and carts, to connect the east with the west of the country, and also the two cities of Oslo and Bergen.
 It is divided into sections, taking you through beech forests, mountain passes and formidable fjord landscapes.
 As part of the trail borders the Jotunheimen Mountains, you can combine walking sections of the King’s Road with a hiking holiday in Jotunheimen National Park.

 Rondane National Park

 Rondane National Park is the oldest national park in Norway, established in 1962 to protect its prolific and perfect mountain terrain that stretches for 963km2.
 This is a landscape of peaks and plateaus, sprawling valleys and vistas, many of them sweeping down to windswept lakelands, such as the trio at Hårrtjønnin, Lake Høvringsvatnet or Lake Rondvatnet, the largest in the park.
 Our self-guided holiday in Rondane National Park is perfect if you are looking for Norway hiking tours that have all the punches when it comes to prettiness, but fewer when it comes to pushing yourself.